Home > New Zealand ecology > Fruit-eating birds

 Weka Gallirallus australis

 The weka is an endemic flightless rail that was abundant until the 1980s, but has since been in rapid decline.
 Surveys in 1991 and 1995 of the main population in the Gisborne region show only 1500 birds.
 It is New Zealand's odd bird out since it is a predator of the eggs of other birds.
-Weka disperse seeds from the fruit of miro, pigeonwood, matai, hinau and kohekohe.
-Its' gape is 13mm wide, a millimetre smaller than kereru, however, weka have not been observed swallowing whole fruit larger than miro which is the same width as its' gape.
-See more
+Weka disperse seeds of miro, pigeonwood, matai, hinau and kohekohe.
+Its' 13mm wide gape is a millimetre smaller than kereru, however, weka have not been seen eating fruit larger than miro, which is the same width as its' gape.

 Weka